Crazypedia/sharkey_hashtag_trends_ads/README.md

 ## License / Credit

 This repository contains scripts authored with the assistance of AI.
 You are responsible for reviewing and operating them within your server’s policies and applicable laws.

+\1
+> **⚠️ Important production warning**
+> Deleting images from Drive will break existing advertisements that reference those files.
+> Use the cleaner only in test/dev runs.
+In production, prefer rotating ads (update dates) instead of deleting media.

+---

+## Developer experience

+- **Makefile:** `make install`, `make run-trends`, `make run-uploads`, `make run-ads`, `make clean-ads`.
+- **Pinned deps:** See `requirements.txt` for exact versions.
+- **.gitignore:** Excludes secrets and generated artifacts by default.
+- **Contributing:** If your fork expects different ad field names or types, open an issue with a sample of the 400 error JSON and the payload that works on your instance so we can add a shim.